 - Beautiful Stories for Ugly Children (2010)

 - A Wonderful Life (2020)

 Mushroomhead provides examples of the following tropes:

 - Crisis of Faith: Like the below example, this is often found in Mushroomhead's works.
-Though it's typically in the form of a deconstruction or subversion, in the decision that the faith they had is no longer needed (or is drastically changed).
-"The Need" is a good example of this tropes deconstruction
+Though it is typically in the form of a deconstruction or subversion, in the decision that the faith they had is no longer needed (or is drastically changed).
+"The Need" is a good example of this trope's deconstruction

 - Mohs Scale of Rock and Metal Hardness: They usually write songs in the 6 to 8 range.